Recycling & Solid Waste

 When to Recycle

 Recycle very other week on your trash day.
 Recycling must be at the curb by 6:30 am - the hauler will not return for late set-outs - and they sometimes need to run their route differently so could be at your house as early as 6:30 am even if they usually come later.

 There is no limit on recycling but each container of recycling should weigh no more than 50 lbs.

 What to Recycle

-See page four of your Chelmsford Recycles flyer to see what to recycle at the curb.
+See page four of your Recycling & Solid Waste Flyer to see what to recycle at the curb.
 No polystyrene foam (such as Styrofoam) or other EPS plastic - even if it has the recycling symbol - and no plastic bags or other film plastic-like wrap in your curbside recycling.
 Recycle your plastic bags at area grocery store collection bins.

 What Not to Recycle

 Many items are recyclable but not in our curbside program.
 For example, plastic bags are not wanted in the curbside recycling program - recycle them at area grocery stores; polystyrene foam and other EPS plastic- goes in the trash, scrap metal - the only metal accepted in curbside recycling bins are food and beverage cans and aluminum pie-type plates – take scrap metal to area scrap dealers; greasy pizza boxes – recycle clean portions only – compost or trash the dirty portions; window glass, drinking glasses, ceramics – donate or trash.
 Please review page 4 of the recycling flier.

 Preparation of Materials